Washington County, Virginia Deed Book 2, 1797-1802

 $37.00

-The metes and bounds (coordinates) for this DB have also been transcribed despite a multitude of difficulties to include working principally off a deficient 1953 film for the subject DB, the handwriting of multiple clerks and assistant clerks and a plethora of other problems.
-I am indebted to Mr. Robert “Bob” Ford/Ms. Donna Jean Ray Ford (CA), for their great help to provide proofreading for the entirety of the DB, using actual deed copies or the film itself to which they have access – all requiring an inordinate amount of time and detail, especially the proofreading of Robert Ford, WCV land expert.
-As well, the FHS of LDS at Newark, DE site are acknowledged for their kind patience and help and for providing a “best copy available” of the DB 2.
-Nevertheless, particularly as concerns the metes and bounds, a host of discrepancies can sometimes be found among the deed (the interpretation of the numerals and written figures aside), the survey, the land grant, and the patent, so anyone wanting to achieve “true perfection” (if such could be reached) in this area might well need to consult multiple documents, to include minute books in which contain info regarding the ordering of resurveys (corrective surveys) – an arduous and difficult path, indeed!
+The metes and bounds (coordinates) for this Deed Book have also been transcribed despite a multitude of difficulties.
+Nevertheless, particularly as concerns the metes and bounds, a host of discrepancies can sometimes be found among the deed (the interpretation of the numerals and written figures aside), the survey, the land grant, and the patent, so anyone wanting to achieve true perfection (if such could be reached) in this area might well need to consult multiple documents, to include minute books in which contain info regarding the ordering of resurveys (corrective surveys), an arduous and difficult path, indeed!

-It is hoped that this work will also assist, along with DB 1, in pinpointing the principal areas from which early WCV inhabitants migrated, assisting therewith to understand the early cultural roots of the first settlers.
+It is hoped that this work will also assist, along with Deed Book 1, in pinpointing the principal areas from which early Washington County, Virginia inhabitants migrated, assisting therewith to understand the early cultural roots of the first settlers.

 107-WDB2